rpy2/rpy2/doc/source/robjects.rst

 >>> rnorm = robjects.r.rnorm
 >>> plot(rnorm(100), ylab="random")

-This is all looking fine and simple until R parameters with names such as `na.rm` are encountered.
-By default, this is addressed by having a translation of '.' in the R parameter name into a '_' in the Python parameter name.
+This is all looking fine and simple until R arguments with names such as `na.rm` are encountered.
+By default, this is addressed by having a translation of '.' (dot) in the R argument name into a '_' in the Python argument name.

 Let's take an example in R: